MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/implement-driver-entry-for-a-usb-driver--umdf-.md

 - A host computer running Windows 7 or a later version of the Windows operating system.
 The host computer is your development environment, where you write and debug your driver.
 - A target computer running the version of the operating system that you want to test your driver on, for example, Windows 10, version 1903.
 The target computer has the user-mode driver that you want to debug and one of the debuggers.

 In some cases, where the host and target computers are running the same version of Windows, you can have just one computer running Windows 7 or a later version of the Windows.
-This article assumes that you are using two computers for developing, debugging, and installing your user mode driver.
+This article assumes that you're using two computers for developing, debugging, and installing your user mode driver.

 Before you begin, make sure that you meet the following requirements: